byuksel/on-the-code/_posts/2014-03-06-emacs-on-steroids-for-python-elpy-el.markdown

 Links:

 1. Big kudos to Jorgen Schäfer who coded up Elpy Mode.
 It used to be a big pain in the back to install all these packages seperately.
 But now, it literally takes minutes to get them all.
-Thank you again!“Elpy Mode”
+Thank you again!
+[Github: Elpy Mode](https://github.com/jorgenschaefer/elpy)
 2. PEP8 or Style Guide for Python from Python Foundation is awesome.
-PEP8
+[PEP8](http://legacy.python.org/dev/peps/pep-0008/)

+*Baris Yuksel*